 What's not to like?
-It's a relabeled Meike flash, for only $54 USD, the Neewer VK750 II speedlight is decent power and fully featured.
-Not quite fully powered, about 0.6 stop less power than the SB-800, or about equal to a SB-700, but the SB-700 price will buy six of these!
+It's a relabeled Meike flash (appears to be the Meike MK-951), for only $54 USD.
+The Neewer VK750 II speedlight is decent power and fully featured.
+Not quite fully powered, about 0.8 stop less power than the SB-800, or about equal to a SB-700, but the SB-700 price will buy six of these!

 TTL Bounce flash, standing under a ten foot ceiling, works at ISO 400 f/5.6 (but f/4 is always routinely safer to allow some margin, for scene variables and compensation and faster recycle, etc).